 Adjust Sprinklers, Set Timers – Water only landscaped areas (not sidewalks or streets) and be sure to repair broken sprinkler heads promptly.
 As Water-Saving Tip #102 says: Apply water only as fast as the soil can absorb it.
-Try the “Cycle and Soak” method to prevent runoff or learn about better spray nozzles.
+Try the “Cycle and Soak” method to prevent runoff.

 Water-Wise Car Washing – Use a turn-off nozzle on your hose or a bucket of water to wash your car, rather than allowing water to run continuously.

 Dispose of Pool Water Properly – Don’t put swimming pool backwash water in the street or alley.
 Apply as much water as possible to adjacent lawn areas (Bermuda grass can tolerate backwash) or drain backwash water into your sewer cleanout valve.
 Learn more.